 - Easy access to regularly used mugs, glasses, and dishware.

-- Low-maintenance and easy to keep clean.
+- Low maintenance and easy to care for.

 - They provide space to add a little color to the design.

 In the grand evolution of kitchen design, open shelving options were a standard.
-Building custom cabinetry by hand is no easy feat, and to purchase custom cabinetry has always been a higher-dollar investment.
+Building custom cabinetry by hand is no easy feat, and purchasing custom cabinetry has always been a higher-dollar investment.
 Thus, open shelving was the most popular storage option for kitchens and pantries until more affordable, mass-produced cabinetry came on the market.

-Now, open shelving is making a comeback because it keeps things easy, accessible and (if desired) more colorful.
+Now, open shelving is making a comeback because it keeps things easy, accessible, and (if desired) more colorful.

 The following are circumstances where open shelving may be a better option than cabinets with doors.

-Cabinets take up about 12- to 24-inches of depth from the wall into you air space.
+Cabinets take up about 12- to 24-inches of depth from the wall into your air space.
 This is pretty significant in a small kitchen.
 When you eliminate the cabinet box and doors, opting for open shelving instead, you "add" that visual space back, which keeps your kitchen feeling more open and spacious.